|

 is very sophisticated).
 California instructor Buddy Schwimmer invented

-the "Night Club Two Step" for slow music, but it is
+the "Night Club Two Step," using triple steps, for

 The Castle Foxtrot follows the natural phasing of most music, making